 FS: it just

-The articulation and release of /t/ in jus[t] in the FS allows a sense of [th] and the ju[st] allows a sense of tha[t’s].
+ju[st] allows a sense of i[t’s] and a further sound produced by the speaker after [just] allows a sense of [i]t’s.
 The [j] permits a sense of [tr]ue, however, there is no /r/, and therefore this is uncertain.
-It may just be gibberish.

 (c) RS: then head him off

-(d) S: Australian on eggs will beat my egg though
+(d) RS: Australian on eggs will beat my egg through

 FS: [getting on people’s skin and they learnt i]t

 Aus – learn[t i]t /t/ produces /s/

 tra – l[earn t]o – there is an /n/ in the RS rather than /t/.